 But the derived property we should really be paying attention to is bandwidth -- drop the closed-minded dependence on copper.
 When we exhaust the capabilities of copper, it is not unreasonable to suspect that a new technology (such as optical fiber) may take its place and carry Moore's law forward a few generations beyond what copper is capable of.
 There may still be a cap but it is much further in the future.

 Anyways, enough preamble.
-I believe that for most fields of technology there is something called a Moore's constant: the number of years required for that quantity to double.
+I believe that for most fields of technology there is something I call a Moore's constant: the number of years required for that quantity to double.
 More often than not, this figure is between 1.5 and 2.
 I occasionally find myself computing it, for example to find out how long I'm going to have to wait for a cellphone wristwatch.
 I've done this enough times that I'm starting to repeat myself, so I figured I would throw together this page as a handy reference.

 My methodology for most of these is to simply examine my own personal history.
 So to some small extent these numbers are distorted by the fact that I have more spending money in 2010 than I did in 1990.
 However, from my own subjective experience I have generally found that things have been getting cheaper even as they have been getting faster/better.
 For example the 4MB that I cite for 1993 cost $200 whereas the 4GB that I cite for 2010 cost $100.
 And the amount of money I am willing to spend on a desktop PC has been continuously decreasing (even if I do not adjust for inflation!).